Fonteva/FDService-Examples/PaymentEngine_README.md

     ([PaymentService_CustomGateway](PaymentEngine/main/default/classes/PaymentService_CustomGateway.cls)) This example
     is a fully operation integration with Stripe.
 It will allow purchase via our payment page and all for processing refunds.
 It will work with Scheduled Payments internally without any modification.

+    This example of custom gateway also supports the AliPay/WeChat flow for Stripe.
+A custom payment type example is also included to show that flow.